 I’ve written a much more comprehensive article on keeping film development chemicals for as long as possible (sometimes even beyond the prescribed dates) here.
-And, if you don’t have a way to keep the chemicals stored properly, the next best thing is to use Rodinal (Blazinol in Canada), which can be used f
+And, if you don’t have a way to keep the chemicals stored properly, the next best thing is to use Rodinal (Blazinal in Canada), which has a virtually unlimited shelf life.

 7. Shoot bulk roll film instead of individual rolls

 This one is a bit more niche.
 But if you really love certain stocks of film, it can be worth purchasing a bulk loader and a 100ft roll of film.
 Not only do you save a bit of money on film in the long term, but this method also cuts down significantly on the packaging.

 100 feet of film is the standard for bulk rolls, which equates to 18 rolls of film with 36 exposures.
 And then there’s no more cardboard boxes, no more plastic cases, or metal cassettes that most likely end up in the landfill.

 The last benefit of bulk loading film is that you can choose to make smaller rolls.
 There have been many times where I’ve wished I could shoot just 15 shots instead of having to either shoot some random shots or consider completely wasting the film.
 I’ve also gone on the fool’s journey of taking out a roll mid-way, making it down on the canister, and then waiting half a year to put the rest of it in my camera.
 Not really good practice.